mawngo/go-batch/README.md

 # Go Batch

-Zero dependencies batch processing utilities for go projects.
+batch processing utilities for go projects.

 This library provides a general batch processor that can apply to various use cases like bulk insert to the database, bulk enqueue, precompute reports, ...